Methodist Theological School in Ohio: History

 In April 1958, 48 members of the Provisional Organization for the Establishment of The Methodist Theological School in Ohio signed a document laying the groundwork for the construction of a new educational institution on 70 hillside acres in Central Ohio.

 In 1959, $4 million had been raised for the project.
 In 1960 the first classes met on the new campus.

 Rev. John W. Dickhaut was named as the first president of MTSO and Van Bogard Dunn was appointed as the first academic dean.
 Dickhaut served as president for 22 years.
 In 1963, the first graduating class of MTSO was all-male and included one African-American graduate.
 The first female graduated from MTSO in 1964.

 During the 1960s, MTSO established a legacy of focus on issues relating to social justice.
 Many of the faculty and students protested racial discrimination in the United States during these years.
 In 1973, MTSO joined Trinity Lutheran Seminary and the Pontifical College Josephinum to form the Theological Consortium of Greater Columbus.
 In 1981, MTSO named Rev. Buford A. Dickinson as the successor to Dickhaut as the president.
 Dickinson served for five years and was succeeded by Rev. Dr. Norman E. "Ned" Dewire, who would serve for 20 years.

 Rev. Jay Rundell was named the fourth president of MTSO on July 1, 2006, and serves as president of the institution.
 Dr. Valerie Bridgeman is the academic dean.

 Academics

 MTSO offers studies in multiple disciplines within the field of theological education.
 These include Biblical Studies, Pastoral Counseling, Historical Studies, Evangelism, Practical Theology, Theological Studies, the Study of Religion, Inter-Religious Relations, and Wesleyan Studies.
+The primary focus is intersectionality, womanist theological ethics, and womanist hermeneutics.

 Students are required to engage in contextual education including field education, supervised internships, clinical pastoral education (CPE) units, and cross-cultural trips.